Mahvash Waqar

 Mahvash Waqar is a Pakistani artist and a backup vocalist for the band Laal.
-She has also been famous for a stint on the radio network as a RJ.
+She is also well-known for a stint on radio as a radio host.

 Early life

 Mahvash studied Textile designing from the National College of Arts in Lahore, Pakistan.
 She had a keen interest in music from the beginning.
 So, instead of continuing her studies she decided to join what was then a very new phenomenon of FM radio stations.

 Radio jockey

 She was a well known jockey of many radio stations from 2000 to 2006.
 She hosted numerous shows and also worked as a producer for others.
 The experience she gained in radio jockeying brought her in contact with an enormous variety of music and hence she earned the name, Human Encyclopedia of Music.
 She stressed in an interview that her main influence in music was the classic rock sound of the 1970s.

 Music career

 Mahvash began her music career in early 2007 when she decided to be a part of the newly formed Laal Band along with Haider Rehman, Aamir, Asif, Salman and Jamal.
 The band was formed in response to the 2007 sacking of judges by then President Pervez Musharraf.